 - Plasma donation requires a commitment both in the amount of time for each donation and frequency of donation.
 Typically it takes between one and three hours to donate source plasma, and plasma can be donated twice within a seven day period.
 Whole blood donation takes less time—under 30 minutes—and donors donate less frequently—no more than once in eight weeks.
 The programs may fit into a donor's life differently at various times in the donor's life, and are equally important in helping to fulfill a vital medical need.

 In more than 900 specialized donation centers located in the U.S., Europe, and Canada, individuals may donate plasma through a process called plasmapheresis.
-Plasmapheresis is a sterile, self-contained, automated process where plasma is separated from red blood cells and other cellular components of blood which are then returned to the donor.
+Plasmapheresis is a sanitary, self-contained, automated process where plasma is separated from red blood cells and other cellular components of blood which are then returned to the donor.

 Source plasma collection in the U.S. is regulated by the U.S. Food and Drug Administration (FDA) and, in Europe by the European Medicines Agency (EMA) and national regulatory authorities.